msys2/msys2.github.io/Creating-Packages.md

 - carefully chosen useful tools: `mc`, `ssh`, `rsync`, `lftp`, ...
 - dependencies of these packages

-In other words, if a program is needed to build native software, but is itself hard to port, it can be made into a `msys2` package.
-Anything else needs to be done as a `mingw` package or vetted individually.
+In other words, if a program is needed to build native software, but is itself hard to port, it can be made into an **msys** package.
+Anything else needs to be done as a **mingw** package or vetted individually.

 ### Build software